Dynamic Scheduling of a Multiclass Queue in the Halfin-Whitt Regime: A Computational Approach for High-Dimensional Problems: A Brownian control problem in the Halfin-Whitt regime

-Therefore, the total expected cost under a policy $u$ starting in state $x$ at time $t$, denoted by $\hat{J}(t,x;u)$, is given as follows\footnote{One can show that $\hat{J}$ is the formal limit of the scaled cost process $J^{r}/\sqrt{r}$.}:
+Given a control $u$ and the limiting system state $\hat{X}(t) = x$, the instantaneous expected cost rate at time $t$ is Therefore, the total expected cost under a policy $u$ starting in state $x$ at time $t$, denoted by $\hat{J}(t,x;u)$, is given as follows\footnote{One can show that $\hat{J}$ is the formal limit of the scaled cost process $J^{r}/\sqrt{r}$.}:

 where $\hat{g}(x) = \bar{c} \, (e \cdot x)^+$ and $\mathbb{E}_{x}^{u}$ denotes the conditional expectation starting in state $x$ under policy $u$.
 We now define the optimal value function as where the infimum is taken over the class of admissible policies.